assert-justice/Curriculum/intro_programming/python.md

 * Then we move on to the next `if` statement and evaluate `age < 21`.
 This is also `True` and so we print `"You are almost old enough."`
 * We do not get to the `else` statement because the last conditional evaluated to `True`.

 So what's different?
-When you combine `if`, `elif`, and `else` statements they act as a chain of conditionals.
+When you combine `if`, `elif`, and `else` statements they act as an unbroken chain of control flow statements.
 You can be guaranteed that one and exactly one of the indented blocks of code will be executed.
-You can chain together as many conditionals as you like this way.
+You can chain together as many statements as you like this way.
 We could introduce more `elif` statements and have, for example, unique messages for any age we like.

 ### While, Break, and Continue